What is a local category synonym?

 One of the other things that this system would attempt to do is to see if the query is a hyponym – a word/category that is included within another – for instance, a category of animal might include the categories of dog and cat since they are hyponyms.
 If the category is one of these smaller subsets of the kinds of things that a category might include, the search engine wouldn’t consider it to be a synonym of the broader category.

 Prior searches could be reviewed to see if query data and category data indicate that a certain query is a local category synonym, and will incorporate that query data into subsequent search results associated with that category data if they are.

-One aspect of that decision to create such an association would be to determine if the prior search results were good search results.
+One aspect of that decision to create such an association would be to determine if the prior search results were good.
 How might you tell if a search result is a good one?

 Answer: A good search result would be one in which a desirable user action has happened in response to a search and the presentation of results, which might be something as simple as a selection of a search result, or a review of the location of a business on a map in response to the search, and even the presentation and perhaps printing of driving directions.

 Inferring search category synonyms from user logs